 Why Use the chmod Command?

 In Linux, files and directories are shared resources.
-To protect these resources, there is a need to manage access permissions.
+To protect these resources, access permissions must be managed.
 The chmod command enables you to control these permissions and ensure system security.
-Whether you’re a system administrator safeguarding sensitive data or a developer setting up a project, understanding chmod is a necessity.
+Whether you’re a system administrator safeguarding sensitive data or a developer setting up a project, understanding chmod is necessary.

 Understanding chmod Command Syntax